xdpirate/isitcutshort.com/README.md

     < data.json lzma -9 > data.json.lzma
     git add data.json.lzma

+The `lzma` command is provided by the `xz-utils` package, and is preinstalled on most distros.

 ## License for data.json
 The data file (data.json) is licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 In short, this means you're allowed to reuse the data elsewhere, as long as you attribute this project, don't use it in a commercial capacity, and share it under the same license.